Volunteer at MURC

 Adjudicators benefit in several ways through participation:

-• Network with students, faculty, and staff at dedicated events
+• Network with students, faculty, and staff

 • Develop critical skills in assessment and constructive feedback that are applicable in academic, research, and professional settings